 After the thoroughly enjoyable dinner with Tom and Susan last evening, we checked the conditions again.
 Sunny and warm.
 A good tide and current window if we left at about 8:30, so not too early.
-Wait, wind at 20 knots gusting to 30 knots?
+Wait, wind at twenty knots?
+Gusting to thirty knots?
 That’s nots for us.

 We awoke to the sound of wind and waves, confirming that it’d be a scary day to travel.
 Doug returned to sleep.
 At about 8, however, Subject to Change met Dana on the dock.
 They’d talked to a friend up the Hudson, they said.
 The wind was bad at Half Moon Bay but no place else, they said.
 No wind at Kingston, they said.
 We’re going and you should join us, they said.
 Twenty minutes later we were on our way out of Half Moon Bay.

 We thought Half Moon was the shape of the harbor.
 Turns out Half Moon was Henry Hudson’s boat when he explored the Hudson River in search of a northwest passage to Asia.
 Of course, it probably wasn’t called the Hudson until later.
 It seems unlikely that Hank would be exploring a river someone already had named after him, but who knows for sure?